alexdrydew/docs/en/toloka-kit/reference/toloka.client.TolokaClient.find_projects.md

 toloka_client.find_projects(created_lt='2021-06-01T00:00:00')
 ```

-If method finds more objects than custom or system `limit` allows to operate, it will also show an indicator `has_more=True`.
+If the method finds more objects than custom or system `limit` allows to operate, it will also show an indicator `has_more=True`.